GetStream/whatsApp-clone-compose/README.md

 The data Layer consists of repositories, which include business logic, such as querying data from the local database and requesting remote data from the network.
 It is implemented as an offline-first source of business logic and follows the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) principle.<br>

-For more information about the overall architecture, check out **[Build a real-time WhatsApp Clone With Jetpack Compose](https://getstream.io/blog/build-whatsapp-clone-compose/)**.
+For more information about the overall architecture, check out **[Build a Real-Time WhatsApp Clone With Jetpack Compose](https://getstream.io/blog/build-whatsapp-clone/)**.

 ## Modularization